lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 {% include image.html url="/assets/images/02/quad_edge/origin_next.png" classes="fill_black" description="<code class='highlighter-rouge'>origin_next(e)</code> allows us to iterate over all edges around a vertex or face.
 As with all operations the direction is counterclockwise and <code class='highlighter-rouge'>origin_prev(e)</code> can be used for clockwise iteration." %}

-{% include image.html url="/assets/images/02/quad_edge/dest_next.png" classes="fill_black" description="Similarly, <code class='highlighter-rouge'>dest_next(e)</code> can be used to iterate over all edges with a given destinationm." %}
+{% include image.html url="/assets/images/02/quad_edge/dest_next.png" classes="fill_black" description="Similarly, <code class='highlighter-rouge'>dest_next(e)</code> can be used to iterate over all edges with a given destination." %}

 {% include image.html url="/assets/images/02/quad_edge/left_right_next.png" classes="fill_black" description="And finally <code class='highlighter-rouge'>left_next(e)</code> can be used to iterate over all edges that are part of a given face." %}

 </div>

-There is one more operation defined by the paper, that we will ignore here: `flip(e)` returns the edge as seen from the other side of the polygon, i.e. the origin and destination stay the same but the left and right face are swapped.
+There is one more operation defined by the paper, that we will ignore here: `flip(e)`, which returns the edge as seen from the other side of the polygon, i.e. the origin and destination stay the same but the left and right face are swapped.
 This operation is useful because quad-edges can actually represent any [manifold](https://sinestesia.co/blog/tutorials/non-manifold-meshes-and-how-to-fix-them/) polygon{% note Which means they have to locally resemble n-dimensional Euclidean space.
 For our use-case that mostly just means that every edge has exactly two faces (left and right).
-Of course, this technically also means that 2D planes are not supported (because of the edges at their boundary) but as we will see later, we can solve this by just connecting the boundary edges to each other to close the mesh %}, including non-triangular meshes and even non-orientable surfaces{% note e.g. Möbius strips %} and don't have an inherent preference for a specific side of the polygon.
+Of course, this technically also means that 2D planes are not supported (because of the edges at their boundary) but as we will see later, we can solve this by just connecting the boundary edges to each other to close the mesh %}, including non-triangular meshes and even non-orientable surfaces{% note e.g. Möbius strips %}, and don't have an inherent preference for a specific side of the polygon.
 But we don't really need that sort of flexibility for our endeavor, which is describing the topology of the surface of a sphere (and maybe later other simple shapes) and would rather trade it for some simplicity further down the road.
-So what we will do instead is drop this operation and only work on one side of the polygon, defined by a consistent counterclockwise winding order.
+So, what we will do instead is drop this operation and only work on one side of the polygon, defined by a consistent counterclockwise winding order.

 ## Implementation

 Now that we have seen how quad-edges describe the topology and what operations we need, we can start with the interesting part: Implementing it and looking for potential optimizations.

-First lets reiterate what we need to store:
+First, let's reiterate what we need to store:
 1. For each vertex: one outgoing edge (an edge where `origin(e)` is our vertex)
 2. For each face: one edge going counterclockwise around the face (an edge where `left(e)` is our face)
 3. For each edge: